ollama4j/ollama4j/README.md

 ```
 I am LLaMA, an AI assistant developed by Meta AI that can understand and respond to human input in a conversational manner.
 I am trained on a massive dataset of text from the internet and can generate human-like responses to a wide range of topics and questions.
 I can be used to create chatbots, virtual assistants, and other applications that require natural language understanding and generation capabilities.
 ```

+#### Get Involved

+Contributions are most welcome!
+Whether it's reporting a bug, proposing an enhancement, or helping with code - any sort of contribution is much appreciated.